Student Responsibility to Keep Informed

 - Each admitted student to a graduate degree program or to a postbaccalaureate professional program must meet the following minimum requirements:

-- Earned a bachelor’s degree or equivalent from an accredited U.S. institution recognized by UCF or its equivalent from a foreign institution AND
+- Earned a bachelor’s degree or equivalent from a regionally accredited U.S. institution or its equivalent from a foreign institution AND

 - Earned a 3.0 GPA (or equivalent) or better in all work attempted while registered as an undergraduate student working for a baccalaureate degree, OR